• 01616 966 229

-When discussing personal injury claims the first thing most people think about is compensation for the injury itself, but most claims will involve lots of financial losses too.
-Loss of earnings is one of the most important heads of claim.
-You may need time off immediately following the accident, or at a later date due to flare ups, to undertake treatment or surgery, or during a period of post-operative recovery.
+You may need time off immediately following the accident, or later due to flare ups, following treatment or surgery, or during a period of post-operative recovery.
 Understandably, being unable to work and earn a living can be incredibly stressful, so recovering that lost money as soon as possible is key.

 Claiming loss of earnings for an employed person